petter-holmberg/elements/README.md

 ## Copying

-`copy` takes a loadable range as source and a storable position as destination.
-It performs copying from the first to the last element of the source, which implies that the range starting at the destination position can overlap with the source position, as long as no source position is read after an aliased destination position.
+`copy` takes a loadable range as source and a storable cursor as destination.
+It performs copying from the first to the last element of the source, which implies that the range starting at the destination cursor can overlap with the source cursor, as long as no source cursor is read after an aliased destination cursor.

-`copy_select` takes a loadable range as source, a storable position as destination, and a `Unary_predicate` to determine which of the elements from the source that should be copied to the destination.
+`copy_select` takes a loadable range as source, a storable cursor as destination, and a `Unary_predicate` to determine which of the elements from the source that should be copied to the destination.

-`copy_if` takes a loadable range as source, a storable position as destination, and a `Unary_predicate` to determine which of the elements from the source that should be copied to the destination.
-The predicate is tested on the elements at the source positions.
+`copy_if` takes a loadable range as source, a storable cursor as destination, and a `Unary_predicate` to determine which of the elements from the source that should be copied to the destination.
+The predicate is tested on the elements at the source cursors.

-`copy_if_not` takes a loadable range as source, a storable position as destination, and a `Unary_predicate` to determine which of the elements from the source that should not be copied to the destination.
-The predicate is tested on the elements at the source positions.
+`copy_if_not` takes a loadable range as source, a storable cursor as destination, and a `Unary_predicate` to determine which of the elements from the source that should not be copied to the destination.
+The predicate is tested on the elements at the source cursors.

 ## Map

-The first version of `map` takes a loadable range as source, a storable position as destination, and a unary function to apply to every element in the source range, storing the result in the range starting at the destination position.
-It applies the function from the first to the last element of the source, which implies that the range starting at the destination position can overlap with the source position, as long as no source position is read after an aliased destination position.
+The first version of `map` takes a loadable range as source, a storable cursor as destination, and a unary function to apply to every element in the source range, storing the result in the range starting at the destination cursor.
+It applies the function from the first to the last element of the source, which implies that the range starting at the destination cursor can overlap with the source cursor, as long as no source cursor is read after an aliased destination cursor.

-The second version of `map` takes a loadable range and a loadable position as sources, a storable position as destination, and a binary function to apply to every corresponding pair of elements in the source ranges, storing the result in the range starting at the destination position.
-It applies the function from the first to the last element of the sources, which implies that the range starting at the destination position can overlap with any of the source positions, as long as no source position is read after an aliased destination position.
+The second version of `map` takes a loadable range and a loadable cursor as sources, a storable cursor as destination, and a binary function to apply to every corresponding pair of elements in the source ranges, storing the result in the range starting at the destination cursor.
+It applies the function from the first to the last element of the sources, which implies that the range starting at the destination cursor can overlap with any of the source cursors, as long as no source cursor is read after an aliased destination cursor.

 ## Reduce